Editor FAQs - Datasets and Data

 Tip: If you are using the SQL API, you can use your table URL to run a response query and export downloads in different formats.
 For example, the following sample code shows the CSV export format for an SQL API request.

-For more information about using the SQL API, see the SQL and PostGIS in CARTO Map Academy course.
+For more information about using the SQL API, see this section of the CARTO Developer Center.

 What licensing terms does CARTO administrate for my uploaded data?